jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab12.md

 * Partially Specified Bundle Names: If you specify ```bundle``` names for some arguments, but leave other arguments unassigned, then the tool will bundle the arguments as follows:

-* Group all ports into the specified bundles as indicated by the INTERFACE pragmas.
+* Group all ports into the specified bundles as the INTERFACE pragmas indicate.

 * Group any ports without bundle assignments into a default named bundle.
-The default name can either be the standard tool default, or an alternative default name if the tool default has already been specified by the user.
+The default name can be either the standard tool default or an alternative one if the user has already specified the tool default.

 ### using_axi_lite